richelbilderbeek/poster_teaching_conference_20251113/README.md

 `[Picture with results here]`

-Searching the literature for 'using course satisfaction in evaluations' (and sentences alike) resulted in many relevant papers.
+Searching the literature for 'student rating of courses meta analysis' (and sentences alike) resulted in many relevant papers.
-The most important paper is a meta-analysis [Uttl et al., 2017]:
-The paper concludes that there are many papers that report a link between participant satisfaction and any metric.
+The most important paper is a meta-analysis [Clayson, 2009] that concludes that there are many papers that report a link between learner ratings and any metric.
 However, this effect vanishes for bigger studies and/or studies with rigorous metrics.
-It concludes that there is no relation between training quality and participant satisfaction.
+It concludes that there is no relation between ratings given by learners and any metric.

 This means that the ELIXIR evaluation question
 'What is your overall rating for the course?'